East Hampton History

 Town Pond

-Once a watering place for East Hampton's cattle, today it is an integral part of the East Hampton Historic District.
+Once a watering place for East Hampton’s cattle, today the Town Pond is an integral part of the East Hampton Historic District.

 South End Cemetery

-This cemetery which was once part of a church yard was also the site of the first meeting house.
-This is the oldest burying ground in the Town of East Hampton, with tomb stones dating back to the 17th century.
+This cemetery, once part of a church yard, was also the site of the first meeting house.
+It is the oldest burying ground in the Town of East Hampton, with tomb stones dating back to the 17th century.

 The Town House